haskell-distributed/distributed-process/tutorials/4ch.md

 ### Building a Task Queue

-This section of the tutorial is based on a real module from the distributed-process-platform library, called `BlockingQueue`.
+This section of the tutorial is based on a real module from the distributed-process-task library, called `BlockingQueue`.

 Let's imagine we want to execute tasks on an arbitrary node, but want the caller to block whilst the remote task is executing.
 We also want to put an upper bound on the number of concurrent tasks/callers that the server will accept.
 Let's use `ManagedProcess` to implement a generic